opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * 256 numbers in Windows-1252 (character sets).
 Each country had their own set.
 * It's legacy.
 0.2% for Windows-1252.
 88.8% for UTF-8 (Feb 2017)
 * Unicode: 130k characters, 135 scripts (alphabets)
+* Validation errors using native alphabet - e.g. invalid last name when submitting a form
+* 17 plans, each square is 255 code points
 *